 Rock on, Tommy with Emma’s Rock Buns

-They were loved by soldiers in World War 1 amongst other recipes from the Home Front and promoted by the Ministry of Food in World War 2 days of rationing, as they could be made with reduced sugar and fewer eggs than other bakes.
+They were loved by soldiers in World War 1 amongst other recipes from the Home Front and promoted by the Ministry of Food in World War 2 rationing, as they could be made with reduced sugar and fewer eggs than other bakes.

-Many families had their own Rock Buns or Rock Cakes recipe and ours was no exception.
+Many families had their own recipe Rock Buns or Rock Cakes and ours was no exception.
 It was my Grandma’s sister, Emma who provided the trusted family recipe for Rock Buns.
 It was her signature bake!